uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spmv.rst

      multiple times.
 Calling ``spmv_optimize`` on the same descriptor can reset some of the descriptor's data such as the ``workspace``.
-   - The data of the sparse handle ``A_handle`` can be reset-ed before each call to ``spmv`` as long as the sparisty pattern stays the same.
+   - The data of the sparse handle ``A_handle`` can be reset-ed before each call to ``spmv`` as long as the sparsity pattern stays the same.
 The data of the dense handles ``x_handle`` and ``y_handle`` can be reset-ed before each call to ``spmv``.
    - ``spmv_optimize`` and ``spmv`` are asynchronous.